Dubai family offices · Cross-border positioning

 Entry routes for Dubai family offices.

 Six to ten weeks.
 Single US category or single portfolio company.
-The firm rebuilds positioning, pricing posture, messaging, and trust architecture for the American co-investor or US buyer, then launches it into market.
+GMA rebuilds positioning, price presentation, messaging, and proof and trust system for the American co-investor or US buyer, then launches it into market.

 See the Sprint →

 Three to six months.
-Holding-brand and operating-brand surfaces rebuilt together, with the seam between them defined and made visible.
+Holding-brand and operating-brand touchpoints rebuilt together, with the seam between them defined and made visible.
 Often the right shape when a US co-investment or US portfolio rollout is imminent.

 See the Build →

 Monthly retainer, twelve-month minimum.
-Ongoing rebuild-and-run across the holding brand and multiple portfolio-company surfaces.
+Ongoing rebuild-and-run across the holding brand and multiple portfolio-company pages and sales materials.
 The standard shape for Dubai and DIFC family offices with several US-facing brands in play.

 See the Partnership →